Syria's White Helmets trapped between warring forces — and global factions

 Breaking News Emails

-Both the United States and Russia hailed the evacuation of hundreds of members of Syria's White Helmets group from the country's southwest region, but for very different reasons — highlighting the organization's controversial role in the Syrian conflict.
+Both the United States and Russia hailed the evacuation of volunteer rescue workers famous for risking their lives to save the victims of Syrian government airstrikes, but for different reasons.

 Jordan's Foreign Ministry said they're expected to stay in Jordan for as long as three months until they're resettled in Britain, Germany and Canada.

+The operation to save members of the group and their families came amid fears that advancing Russian-backed Syrian forces were bent on exterminating the organization.
+President Bashar al-Assad's backers have sought to discredit the group by claiming it is a "false flag" operation of rebels whose widely distributed videos of government chemical weapons attacks are staged to discredit the regime.

-The involvement of Israel and Jordan illustrates how perilous the volunteers' circumstances had become.
+The involvement of Israel and Jordan illustrates how perilous the circumstances had become for the volunteers, who were hemmed in from one side by Syrian troops and from another by militants affiliated with the Islamic State group.

 Because Syria and Israel have officially been in a state of war since Israel was founded, there are no recognized border crossings between the countries, while Jordan closed its border to Syrian refugees two years ago after a car bomb killed seven Jordanian guards.

-As Syria's Russian-backed military swept through southwestern Syria, the volunteers had been trapped in a region near Israel that is believed to be the last part of the country not under the control of forces loyal to President Bashar Assad.
+As Syria's Russian-backed military swept through southwestern Syria, the volunteers had been trapped in a region near Israel that is believed to be one of the last remaining areas not under the control of forces loyal to Assad.

 Assad has been fighting a rebel insurrection since 2011, during which more than 400,000 people have been killed, Amnesty International estimates.